Easy Macarons Recipe

 • Get all ingredients and tools ready before making this recipe.

-• Line two baking sheet pans with a baking macaron mat.
-Place the piping tip into a pipping bag.
+• Line two baking sheet pans with a baking mat.
+Place the piping tip into a piping bag.
 I use a tall pitcher to hold the bag; this also helps with the transferring macaronage.

 • In the mixing bowl, sift together almond flour and powdered sugar.
 Sometimes, I sift 2 or 3 times, depending on the almond flour.